The ultimate guide to remote and hybrid work (Last updated August 2022)

 When employees are in the same location, it’s easier to form a connection to their colleagues.
 They can ask questions, chat, have lunch together, or go out for happy hours.
-But the modern workplace is changing, and remote work statistics show a clear trend towards more remote work: now a whopping 22% of Americans work from home—and nearly half of US workers are at least somewhat involved in some remote work.
+But the modern workplace is changing.
+According to a recent McKinsey survey, nine out of 10 companies will be adopting a hybrid working model moving forward.
 So, what do you do when your team is distributed across different locations?
-The solution is simple (but not easy): you have to do your team building virtually.
+The solution is simple (but not easy): you have to do some of your team building virtually to accommodate a hybrid working model.

 What is remote team building?

-Remote team building is the process of turning individual workers into a cohesive team that works cooperatively to meet your customer’s needs, all while workers are distributed across different locations.
+Remote team building is the process of turning distributed workers into a cohesive team that works cooperatively to meet your customer’s needs, across different locations.
 It’s important because it’s proven to improve the efficiency and performance when groups trust each other and feel connected to a common goal.

 Remote teams also miss the daily face-to-face interaction that allows for team-building in the office, so managers have to find new ways to help team members bond.
 But it’s not enough to just put your team in a video chat together and tell them to work together—it takes technique, skills, analysis, and observation to form a strong, capable team.